yehia67/documentation/wallets/0.1/hub/how-to-guides/install-the-signing-server.md

 In the Hub server, you need to import the generated SSL certificates and edit the start.sh script to use them.

-1. Copy the certificate files ( client.crt, client.key, and ca.crt) to the hub server.
+1. Copy the certificate files ( client.crt, client.key, and ca.crt) to the Hub server.
 You can do this in any way you prefer.
-For this example, send them over SSH, using the `scp` command.
-Change 192.168.2.212 to the URL or IP address of your Hub server.
-Replace the `/home/dave/hub/` directory with the path where your Hub is installed.
+For this example, to send them over SSH, using the `scp` command, replace the 192.168.2.212 IP address with the URL or IP address of your Hub server.
+Then, replace the `/home/dave/hub/` directory with the path where Hub is installed.

 	```bash
 	scp client.crt client.key ca.crt 192.168.2.212:/home/dave/hub/